“He who was delivered over because of our transgressions, and was raised because of our justification.” (Romans 4:25, NASB)

 ENDNOTES:

 1 J. B. Hixson, Getting the Gospel Wrong (Xulon Press, 2008), pp. 84, 89, 92, 99, 100, 104, 110, 145, 205, 229, 237, 242, 258, 285, 347, ellipsis added.
 Note: I have already responded to Hixson’s statement in my paper “The Free Grace Gospel Debate”.
-So for a more thorough critique of his view, please click here
+That article is a more thorough critique of his view and is available here.

 2 Lewis Sperry Chafer, Systematic Theology (Grand Rapids: Kregel Publications, 1976), 8 vols., vol. 4, pp. 88-89, emphasis and ellipsis his.
 Note: In the quotation above, the Bible verse references have been updated from Roman numerals to the current format.